Victor's Way Indian Sculpture Park

 Covering 22 acres, the park includes a series of dancing figures of Ganesh, Shiva, and other Hindu deities.
 It also includes more bizarre sculptures of a skeletal Buddha-like figure, an enormous disembodied finger, and a sculpture called “The Split Man” which shows a figure ripping itself in two, representing “the mental state of the dysfunctional human.”

 Intended to represent the spiritual progression to enlightenment, this collection of 14 statues took 20 years to complete.
+A plaque dedicates the park to mathematician Alan Turing.

 Know Before You Go